 Valparaiso director of athletics Mark LaBarbera announced Dave Cecchini as the 17th head football coach in school history on Dec.
 11, 2013.
-He finished his fourth season in 2017.
+He is in his fifth season in 2018.

 Cecchini has lifted Valpo football to new heights during his time in charge, turning a program that had won just three total games in the four seasons prior to his arrival - all against the same opponent - into one that finished with its first winning season since 2003 in 2017, Cecchini's fourth year.
 The 2017 season saw the program turn a corner as Valpo went 6-5 overall and 5-3 in Pioneer Football League play, a year that saw Cecchini became the first Valpo coach since 2003 to earn Pioneer Football League Coach of the Year honors.
 Cecchini was also named a finalist for the FCS Coach of the Year Award, the AFCA FCS Region 4 Coach of the Year and a finalist for the AFCA FCS National Coach of the Year.
 The Crusaders finished tied for third in the league standings after being picked to finish 10th of 11.

 The fourth-year Crusader coach, guiding nearly all of his own recruits for the first time since taking over, led the squad to its highest league win total since 1961.
 Valpo scored 330 points and racked up 4,398 yards, both second most in program history.
 The team defended Brown Field well, going 4-0 in PFL home games and winning four league home games in the same year for the first time in the history of Crusader football.